Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 # **Article 1: The Nova Corporation**

 ## **Section 1: Prose**
-> The Nova Corporation’s sole purpose is to uphold the will of the Class-X Overwatch.
-These Articles are approved by the Class-X Overwatch as a method of regulating any personnel of ranking Class-D or above, with the exception of members ranking Class-X.
+> The Nova Corporation’s sole purpose is to uphold the will of the Class - X Overwatch.
+These Articles are approved by the Class - X Overwatch as a method of regulating any personnel of ranking Classification - D or above, with the exception of members ranking Classification - X.

 ### **Definitions**
-**Class-X Overwatch:** A group of individuals holding the highest clearance within The Nova Corporation, Classification - X, and are the only beings with the authority to regulate entities of the White threat level.
+**Class - X Overwatch:** A group of individuals holding the highest clearance within The Nova Corporation, Classification - X, and are the only beings with the authority to regulate entities of the White threat level.

-**Department:** A specialized group within the Nova Corporation, led typically by one personnel ranking Class-O, assisted by another personnel ranking Classification - O, and broadly overseen by one member of the Class-X Overwatch.
+**Department:** A specialized group within the Nova Corporation, led typically by one personnel ranking Class-O, assisted by another personnel ranking Classification - O, and broadly overseen by one member of the Class - X Overwatch.

 **Entity:** An anomalous person, place, or thing that typically does not follow the current knowledge of reality.
 The Nova Corporation captures and contains entities for Innovation and Research.